Woodland Park Zoo

 Woodland Park Zoo is a wildlife conservation organization and zoological garden located in the Phinney Ridge neighborhood of Seattle, Washington, United States.
-It is the recipient of over 65 awards across multiple categories, and had served approximately 1.4 million domestic and international visitors in 2019.
+The zoo is the recipient of over 65 awards across multiple categories.
+The zoo has around 900 animals from 250 species and the zoo has over 1 million visitors a year.

 History

 Occupying the western half of Woodland Park, the zoo began as a small menagerie on the estate of Guy C. Phinney, a Canadian-born lumber mill owner and real estate developer.
 Six years after Phinney's death, on December 28, 1899, Phinney's wife sold the 188 acre Woodland Park to the city for $5,000 in cash and the assumption of a $95,000 mortgage.
 The sum was so large that then-mayor W. D. Wood vetoed the acquisition, only to be later overruled by the city council.
 In 1902, the Olmsted Brothers firm of Boston was hired to design the city's parks, including Woodland Park, and the next year the collection of the private Leschi Park menagerie was moved to Phinney Ridge.

+An expansion of the zoo was approved in 1968 as part of the Forward Thrust ballot measures and resulted in a master plan designed by architect George Bartholick, which included a lid over Aurora Avenue and new exhibits to the east in Woodland Park.
+The plan was opposed by local residents and rejected in a citywide ballot initiative in November 1974.

-In 1975, David Hancocks, the then-director of the Woodland Park zoo, redesigned the zoo's gorilla exhibit to form what became referred to as landscape immersion exhibits, in which animals would become immersed in landscapes that represented their natural habitats as closely as possible, while visitors would also be immersed in the same replicated habitat.
+In 1975, David Hancocks, the then-director of the Woodland Park Zoo, redesigned the zoo's gorilla exhibit to form what became referred to as landscape immersion exhibits, in which animals would become immersed in landscapes that represented their natural habitats as closely as possible, while visitors would also be immersed in the same replicated habitat.
 The habitat was designed with natural plants and rockwork, with special consideration being put towards the acoustic treatment of the exhibit to make the environment soft and quiet.
 Initially the idea was heavily criticized, with many experts being concerned about the maintenance of vegetation and lack of visibility, as well as the temperate environment of Washington negatively affecting the soil.
 The idea eventually became the standard for naturalistic exhibits, inspiring many imitators and replicas worldwide.

+Layout and features

 As of the summer of 2010, the zoo featured 92 acre of exhibits, public spaces, parking, and playgrounds.
 Open to the public daily, it received 1.05 million visitors in 2006.
 Its collection includes: